ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 These can be set up for different operating systems and compilers.

 The code used for regression tests may need to be adapted in order to return information easily consumable by the test framework.

-*Should we add an annex with GitHub concepts?
-Eg pull request, commit, cherry-picking, rebasing, cloning, fork, ...)